oortcloud/unofficial-meteor-faq/README.md

 * JetBrains [WebStorm](http://youtrack.jetbrains.com/issue/WI-13858) (Win/Mac/Linux), with existing support for Node.js.
 If you use Webstorm, make sure to [disable auto-save](devnet.jetbrains.net/message/5469319).Webstorm is proprietary software that offers a [gratis license](http://www.jetbrains.com/webstorm/buy/index.jsp) to people working on open source projects

+## What versions of Internet Explorer does meteor support?

+There isn't an official list of supported versions, but meteor is known to work on IE8+.

 ## Troubleshooting errors

 ### "Uncaught SyntaxError: Unexpected token Y"